๐Ÿง AP Psychology

 Why This Matters

-Defense mechanisms are central to understanding Freud's psychodynamic theory—one of the foundational perspectives you'll encounter throughout AP Psychology.
+Defense mechanisms are central to understanding Freud's psychodynamic theory, one of the foundational perspectives in AP Psychology.
 These unconscious strategies reveal how the ego mediates between the demands of the id (primitive urges), the superego (moral standards), and external reality.
-When you're tested on personality theory in Unit 4, you're being asked to demonstrate how anxiety, unconscious motivation, and ego protection shape human behavior without our awareness.
+When you're tested on personality theory in Unit 4, you need to demonstrate how anxiety, unconscious motivation, and ego protection shape human behavior without our awareness.

 Don't just memorize a list of eight mechanisms.
-Instead, focus on understanding what threat each mechanism addresses and how it transforms the original impulse.
+Focus on understanding what threat each mechanism addresses and how it transforms the original impulse.
 The AP exam frequently asks you to identify which defense mechanism is operating in a scenario, compare mechanisms that seem similar, or explain why Freud considered some defenses more adaptive than others.
-If you can categorize these mechanisms by how they work—blocking, redirecting, or transforming—you'll nail both multiple-choice identifications and FRQ explanations.
+If you can categorize these mechanisms by how they work (blocking, redirecting, or transforming), you'll be well-prepared for both multiple-choice identifications and FRQ explanations.

 Mechanisms That Block Awareness

-These defenses work by keeping threatening material entirely out of conscious awareness—the ego simply refuses to acknowledge what exists.
+These defenses keep threatening material entirely out of conscious awareness.
+The ego simply refuses to acknowledge what exists.

 Repression

-• Unconsciously pushes threatening thoughts or memories out of awareness—this is the foundational defense mechanism in Freudian theory
+• Unconsciously pushes threatening thoughts or memories out of awareness.
+This is the foundational defense mechanism in Freudian theory; Freud saw it as the basis from which other defenses develop.

-• Automatic and involuntary, unlike suppression, which involves conscious effort to avoid thinking about something
+• Automatic and involuntary, unlike suppression, which involves a conscious, deliberate effort to avoid thinking about something.
+The AP exam loves testing this distinction.

-• Often targeted in psychoanalysis through free association and dream analysis, which aim to uncover repressed material
+• Often targeted in psychoanalysis through free association and dream analysis, which aim to bring repressed material back into conscious awareness.

 Denial

-Compare: Repression vs. Denial—both block awareness, but repression pushes internal thoughts underground while denial refuses to accept external reality.
-On FRQs, look for whether the threat is coming from inside (repressed memory) or outside (denied diagnosis).
+Compare: Repression vs. Denial: both block awareness, but repression pushes internal thoughts underground while denial refuses to accept external reality.
+On FRQs, look for whether the threat is coming from inside (a repressed memory or feeling) or outside (a denied diagnosis or event).

 Mechanisms That Redirect the Target